A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Check for level alignment.

-It’s imperative to space your joists appropriately so your load is distributed evenly.
-This allows them to avoid sagging or structural failure.
-Make sure the joists are all level and fastened down tightly to give the deck plenty of strength.
+It is essential to space your joists correctly so that the load is distributed evenly.
+This prevents sagging or structural failure.
+Ensure the joists are level and securely fastened to provide the deck with sufficient strength.

 As with roof trusses, the material used for joists affects overall roof strength.
-Wood is definitely the most common, but engineered materials like CLT or glu-lam offer much more durability.
-A good ventilation system is crucial in order to help avoid moisture accumulation that might otherwise create conditions for mold growth.
+Wood is the most common, but engineered materials such as CLT or glu-lam offer greater durability.
+An effective ventilation system is crucial to prevent moisture accumulation, which could otherwise create conditions for mould growth.

 Choose Roofing Material